CommunistMountain/BalanceModFork/checklist.md

 Low priority:

-When selling something with full price not divisible by 2, store a variable (must be reset when starting new run) indicating you have 0.5 scrap, then when you sell such an item again you get scrap rounded up, not down.
-Implement this in Hyperspace, and add a setting for it, then enable the setting in my balance mod.
-(If this is truly impossible, ensure all sellables are divisible by 2 in my balance mod)

 consider changing enemy reactor amounts (only relevant for plasma storms)

 review weapon cooldowns and projectile speeds? should probably arrive in this order: bomb, flak, missile, ion, crystal, laser, beam

-Teleport works on own ship

 Add graphics changes for these weapons that share the same sprite:
 1. All bombs